sumitst05/MysteryNum/README.md

-# MysteryNum Game
+# ✨ MysteryNum ✨

-MysteryNum is a number guessing game built using JavaScript and HTML/CSS.
-In this game, the player has to guess a randomly generated secret number.
-The objective is to find the correct number before the computer finds it.
-The guesses made by the computer are not random but sound and smart.
+MysteryNum is a number guessing game built using vanilla JavaScript, HTML and CSS.
+- Guess the randomly generated secret number.
+- The objective is to find the correct number before the computer finds it.

+The guesses made by the computer are `not random` but sound and smart.

 ## Getting Started

 To play the game, you need a web browser with JavaScript support.
-No additional dependencies or installations are required.

 1. Clone the repository or download the source code.
 2. Open a terminal or command prompt and navigate to the project directory.